Contact Information

 A Sisters of Charity of Seton Hill, Sr. Rosemary Donley, PhD, APRN, FAAN, came to Duquesne University School of Nursing in 2009, attracted by its commitment to social justice.
 She holds the Jacques Laval Chair for Justice for Vulnerable Populations in the School of Nursing.

 Each year, she spearheads the McGinley-Rice symposium on justice for vulnerable populations, now in its eleventh year.
 These national symposia, The Face of the Elderly; The Face of the Immigrant, The Face of the Veteran, The Face of the Child, The Face of the Person with Mental Illness, The Face of the Person who has Experienced Violence, Person with a Disability, The Face of the Person with an Addiction, The Face of the Person who has been Trafficked, and The Face of the Person who is Homeless, awaken awareness and stimulate action on behalf of justice.
-A comprehensive description of these symposia can be found at www.duq.edu/social-justice.
+A comprehensive description of these symposia can be found on the McGinley-Rice Symposium homepage.
 In October 22-23, 2020, the School of Nursing will present the Face of the Person who is Hungry Sr. Rosemary also teaches graduate seminars in health policy and social justice.

 Early in Sr. Rosemary's career, she was selected as a Robert Wood Johnson Health Policy Fellow where she honed her knowledge and skill in health policy on Capitol Hill.
 In 1979, Sr. Rosemary became Dean of Nursing at The Catholic University of America, where--with a grant from the Robert Wood Johnson Foundation--she developed A Teaching Nursing Home.
 She also received a Nursing Research Emphasis Grant from the Division of Nursing.
 Seven years later, she was named Executive Vice President of CUA.
 She served as the chief operating office of the university for 11 years.
 She then completed a post-master's certificate in primary care and became a certified adult nurse practitioner.